 Is there really a need to spell things out?
 Is it not already clear?
 Are you that stupid?

 I cannot empathize with my client and her ex-husband because their minds work in ways I cannot perceive or understand, and it goes back to the point where I always say our charts make our hearts, mind, and souls different.
 I just feel really, really sorry for the daughter, who is only 11 years old, stuck in between two idiots who can’t handle their lives.

 This is a topic I’ve always wanted to discuss, and it’s perhaps one of the reasons why Chinese metaphysics has become all about toxic positivity and delusion.

 It’s simply safer for practitioners to play the empathy card and be the ‘nice person’, take the money, and send the client away.
 If the practitioner wants to take it further, sell them hope in the form of an expensive feng shui cure and hope they come back a few years later to ‘recharge’ it.

 Let’s face it.
-People come to get their charts read because something is bothering them, but do you think everyone comes to get a reading in a state of humility and that something is wrong, or in a defensive state and denial?
+People come to get their charts deciphered because something is bothering them, but do you think everyone comes to get a reading in a state of humility and that something is wrong, or in a defensive state and denial?
 Few people come to an astrological reading with the mindset of “Alright, time to get my act together.
 Let’s be open-minded about this.”, especially the ones with the weaker charts.
-No one likes deliverying bad news, but unfortunately it’s a practitioner’s job to do so sometimes.
+No one likes delivering bad news, but unfortunately, it’s a practitioner’s job to do so sometimes.